johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 If you can put in the elbow grease you may find housekeeping to be a worthwhile endeavor.

-### Creative Pursuits and Hobbies
+### 17. Creative Pursuits and Hobbies

 If none of the above examples are appealing to you, you can always try monetizing one of your passions, favorite hobbies, or talents.

-It’s been said that if you do what you love you’ll never work a day in your life.
+It’s been said that if you do what you love, you’ll never work a day in your life.
 Be creative.
 Sell something that you enjoy doing.

 Let’s say you are good at calligraphy you could produce cards or posters of your artwork.
 You could start making and selling music.
+Work with a sport you enjoy.
 The possibilities are as endless as people are unique.

 Now’s your chance to never have to “work” again.
-Take whatever you would do if you had to do it forever and see how you can make that thing you’re interested in a profitable endeavor by putting your own spin on it.
+Take whatever you would do if you had to do it forever and see how you can make that thing you’re interested in a profitable endeavor by putting your own spin on it and selling it.

 DISCLAIMER: